smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

 ```
 !@

-### Dismissing the Keyboard (RPC 6.0+)
+### Dismissing the Keyboard (RPC v6.0+)
 You can dismiss a displayed keyboard before the timeout has elapsed by sending a `CancelInteraction` request.
 If you presented the keyboard using the screen manager, you can dismiss the choice set by calling `dismissKeyboard` with the `cancelID` that was returned (if one was returned) when presenting.

 !!!
 NOTE
-If connected to older head units that do not support this feature, the cancel request will be ignored, and the choice set will persist on the screen until the timeout has elapsed or the user dismisses it by making a selection.
+If connected to older head units that do not support this feature, the cancel request will be ignored, and the keyboard will persist on the screen until the timeout has elapsed or the user dismisses it by making a selection.
 !!!

 @![iOS]